cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_test-connection.md

 ---
 ## cloudquery test-connection

-Test plugin connections to sources and destinations
+Test plugin connections to sources and/or destinations

 ### Synopsis

-Test plugin connections to sources and destinations
+Test plugin connections to sources and/or destinations

 ```
 cloudquery test-connection [files or directories] [flags]